"

 There is no specific laboratory test that diagnoses personality disorders.
 Laboratory or diagnostic tests may be used to rule out other possible causes for the behaviors the client is exhibiting.
 For example, a thyroid stimulating hormone (TSH) test may be ordered because thyroid disorders can affect mood.

-Mental health disorders are diagnosed by mental health providers using the diagnostic criteria in the DSM-5.
+Mental health disorders are diagnosed by mental health providers using the diagnostic criteria in the DSM-5-TR.
 Personality disorder diagnoses are typically not made until late adolescence or over the age of 18 because it is important to determine if the symptoms are traits of a developmental stage or pervasive traits of a personality disorder in multiple contexts.
+Nurses customize nursing diagnoses based on their type of personality disorder, their current signs and symptoms, and the effects on their and their family’s functioning.

 Nurses create individualized nursing care plans based on the client’s response to their mental health disorder(s).
 Common nursing diagnoses related to the clusters of personality disorders include the following: